demiaster/CGITools_maya_assignment/README.md

 ##Motivation

 Since the dome shape present a spiral pattern on its surface, a script can easily produce that effect and can avoid tedious work of having to manipulate by hand each horizontal edge loop.

+##Examples

+* on the top of the window, go to `Windows -> General Editors -> Script Editor`
+* click on the `+` button at the middle right side of the Script Editor window
+* select Python as scripting language
+* on the top left of the Script Editor window, click on `File -> Load Script...`
+* choose dome.py from the `script` folder of the project

+The code for the script will appear in the script Python tab that you created.

+* `Ctrl + a` to highlight all the code
+* `Shift + Enter` to run the script

+*WARNING*
+If you want to run the script again, please make sure to remove the existing domes geometry.

+##Images